what we do

 print designer & photographer

-Georgia is our resident creative person for all things print and was integral in bringing the newspaper to life, from photographing and designing the cover to creating artwork and badges for our crowdfunding rewards.
+Georgia is our resident creative person for all things print and is integral in bringing the newspapers to life, from photographing and designing the covers to creating artwork and badges.
+She is the Merch Queen and can craft anything your heart could desire.

 Michael Julings